mueller91/DELTA/README.md

 In the bottom of the file, type the follow: username ALL=(ALL) NOPASSWD: ALL
 ```
-+ Configure passwd-less ssh login for the agents
++ Configure passwd-less ssh login for the agents using: username, pw = vagrant, vagrant

 ```
 $ vi <DELTA>/tools/dev/delta-setup/bash_profile